-PA for implantation of the VNS shall be requested after the beneficiary evaluation has been completed but prior to stimulator implantation.
+Prior authorization (PA) for implantation of the VNS shall be requested after the beneficiary evaluation has been completed but prior to stimulator implantation.

-This request to initiate implantation shall come from the multidisciplinary team (MDT) that evaluates the beneficiary.
-The MDT should be comprised of the following:
+This request to initiate implantation shall come from the multi-disciplinary team that evaluates the beneficiary.
+The multi-disciplinary team should be comprised of the following: